Margarida Tengarrinha

-Margarida Tengarrinha (born 1928) is a Portuguese teacher, writer, artist and illustrator.
+Margarida Tengarrinha (7 May 1928 – 26 October 2023) was a Portuguese teacher, writer, artist and illustrator.
 As a member of the Portuguese Communist Party (PCP) she was active as an opponent of the authoritarian Estado Novo regime that governed Portugal between 1926 and 1974, playing a role in document forging and publication of the Party's magazine Avante!.
 She spent two years in Moscow with the future leader of the PCP, Álvaro Cunhal, and then worked in Bucharest, Romania on a radio station broadcasting to Portugal.
 After the overthrow of the regime, she became a deputy in the Assembly of the Republic.
-More recently she has written memoirs, taught at a Senior University, illustrated books and exhibited works of art.
+She later wrote memoirs, taught at a Senior University, illustrated books and exhibited works of art.

 Early life

 Maria Margarida Carmo Tengarrinha Campos Costa was born in Portimão in the Algarve region of Portugal on 7 May 1928.
 Her father was a bank manager and a leading member of Portimão's middle class.
 Her grandfather had been a civil engineer, responsible for constructing the road between Lisbon and the Algarve.
 An early memory was the 18 January 1934 revolt by workers against the closure of unions by the Estado Novo regime.
 Previously unionised fish canners, metalworkers and agricultural workers went on strike and, from the window of her house, she saw their demonstration being attacked by government forces.
 The first demonstration in which she participated was on 8 May 1945, Victory in Europe Day.
 Although Portugal remained neutral during World War II, many demonstrators saw the Allied victory as a defeat for the Estado Novo, which they considered to be fascist.